 The WRI has established itself as one of the leading research institutes in the field of cardiovascular diseases and will continue to do so with its new technology methods.
 The results are expected to further the use of preventive and curative therapies.

 Today, a group of c.
 30 biomedical experts, medical and veterinary doctors, molecular biologists and biochemists, work at the Wihuri Research Institute.
 International collaborations are extensive and WRI research groups publish their results in high-quality international publication series.

 The Scientific Advisory Board of the WRI consists of the Chair, Professor Tomi Mäkelä, and the members, Professor Göran Hansson from the Stockhom Karolinska Instiutet and Finnish professors Timo Sandberg, Sirpa Jalkanen and Seppo Ylä-Herttuala.

 Academy professor, D. Med.
 Sc, Kari Alitalo, has led the WRI since 2013.
 Alitalo is one of the most respected researchers in his field of cancer biology and vascular diseases.

 Kari Alitalo’s major research focus is on signaling mechanisms that establish and maintain blood and lymphatic vascular systems.
 He has pioneered the work on vascular endothelial growth factors and their receptors, which regulate the blood and lymphatic vasculatures, thus providing targets for the treatment of numerous vascular diseases.

-Professor Kari Alitalo has been awarded numerous times with prestigious prizes like the Finnish Science Prize, Louis-Jeantet Prize for medicine and Dr. A. H. Heineken prize for medicine.
-He is also a member of the Academy of Europe, the U.S National Academy of Sciences and the Swedish Royal Academy of Sciences.
+Professor Kari Alitalo has been awarded numerous times with prestigious prizes such as the Finnish Science Prize, Louis-Jeantet Prize for Medicine and the Dr. A. H. Heineken prize for medicine.
+He is also a member of the Academy of Europe, the U.S National Academy of Sciences and the Belgian and Swedish Royal Academy of Sciences.